 Self-Worth

-Self-worth is the greatest currency you can ever possess.
+Self-worth or self -esteem is the greatest things you can ever have.
 It celebrates everything that makes you unique.
 It’s how you value yourself.
 It’s also easily bruised, because it can be the hardest thing to protect.
 You see, you’re the only one in control of your self-worth.
 Yet you’ might be your own worst critic.
 And how you rate your self-esteem depends highly on your mental wellbeing.

 How does it affect people with epilepsy?